 Esophageal cancer is diagnosed and treated by gastroenterologists (specialists of the gastrointestinal tract), thoracic surgeons (surgeons who specialize in esophageal surgery) as well as medical and radiation oncologists (doctors who treat cancers using chemotherapy or radiation therapy).
-These doctors work together to choose the best treatment for each patient dependent on the stage of the cancer (how advanced it is) and a patient’s overall medical condition.
+These doctors work together to choose the best treatment for each patient depending on the stage of cancer (how advanced it is) and a patient’s overall medical condition.
 At the Baylor University Medical Center in Dallas, our team of experts works together to choose the best treatment for you.

-The most important determinant of a patient’s prognosis is the stage of the cancer (the depth of the tumor into the wall of the esophagus, whether it is localized in esophagus or if it has moved) and a patient’s overall health condition.
+The most important determinant of a patient’s prognosis is the stage of cancer (the depth of the tumor into the wall of the esophagus, whether it is localized in the esophagus or if it has moved) and a patient’s overall health condition.
 The treatment most likely to achieve a cure is chosen while being mindful of maintaining the patient’s quality of life.

 In most cases, the treatment of esophageal cancer is determined by its stage.
-Localized cancers are treated by surgery.
+Localized cancers are treated with surgery.
 Regional cancers are treated by a combination of therapies including chemotherapy, radiation and surgery.
-Distant disease is treated by chemotherapy.
+The distant disease is treated by chemotherapy.
 Some very early cancers involving just the inner surface lining of the esophagus (mucosa) can be treated endoscopically.
 Portions of the mucosa are cored out (endomucosal resection or EMR) using specialized instruments.
 Other therapies to treat these very early cancers are laser, radiofrequency or thermal energy ablative techniques designed to kill the cancer cells and yet spare the remainder of the esophagus.
 Close endoscopic monitoring is performed to be certain that the cancer does not return.
 Your doctors will help choose the best treatment for you.

 Surgery for esophageal cancer presents the best chance for cure in treating localized esophageal cancer and is considered the “gold standard” against which all other treatments are compared.
 Surgery for esophageal cancer requires the removal of most of the esophagus.
 The extent of the surgery is determined by the size and location of the tumor.
 In order for the patient to be able to eat, the stomach is freed up in the abdomen and connected to the upper portion of the esophagus, above where the tumor has been removed.
-With time, a patient will be able to resume eating most foods normally and return to good quality of life.
+With time, a patient will be able to resume eating most foods normally and return to a good quality of life.

-Most surgery for esophageal cancer can now be performed at Baylor University Medical Center using minimally invasive approaches such as VATS (video assisted thoracic surgery) or laparoscopically.
+Most surgery for esophageal cancer can now be performed at Baylor University Medical Center using minimally invasive approaches such as VATS (video-assisted thoracic surgery) or laparoscopically.
 Surgery for esophageal cancer should be performed by surgeons with specific training and focus on cancers of the esophagus.

 Your surgeon will evaluate your fitness for surgery, whether your tumor is resectable (removable) and discuss the surgical approach (minimally invasive vs larger incisions).

 Radiation therapy uses high-energy X-ray beams to kill cancer cells.
 It can be used alone as primary therapy or in conjunction with other therapies such as chemotherapy or surgery.
 It can be used to treat patients with advanced cancers to relieve pain and obstruction (blockage) of the esophagus and improve problems with swallowing.
 Additionally, it can be used to improve cure rates in patients with regional cancers when combined with chemotherapy and or surgery.
-Patient who have localized cancers but are not medically fit to undergo surgery due to other medical problems are typically treated with chemotherapy or radiation therapy alone.
+Patients who have localized cancers but are not medically fit to undergo surgery due to other medical problems are typically treated with chemotherapy or radiation therapy alone.
 Your expert team at Baylor University Medical Center will work together to choose the best therapy for each patient (link).

 Chemotherapy uses drugs designed to kill rapidly growing cancer cells while sparing normal ones.
 Chemotherapy is delivered through intravenous therapy although some recently developed chemotherapy drugs can be given as a pill.
-Newly developed “targeted” medicines use newly discovered weaknesses in the growth pathways of cancer cells and provide the potential for improved outcomes with less side-effects when compared to traditional IV approaches.
+Newly developed “targeted” medicines use newly discovered weaknesses in the growth pathways of cancer cells and provide the potential for improved outcomes with fewer side-effects when compared to traditional IV approaches.
 All tumors evaluated at BUMC are tested for their unique genetic profile to determine whether they are candidates for treatment using these novel therapies (see link).
 Chemotherapy is used to treat patients whose tumors have been removed to prevent the recurrence (return) of their cancer and in patients whose tumors have spread (metastasized).